-13. Management of the Policy
+12 | Management of the Policy

-The academy leaders will at all times adhere fully to the statutory guidance in place from the Department of Education issued under Section 175 of the Education Act 2002, the Education (Independent Academy Standards) Regulations 2014 and the Education (Non-Maintained Special Academies) (England) Regulations 2011, Currently: Keeping children safe in education: Statutory guidance for academies and colleges (September 2021) and the departmental advice: What to do if you are worried a child is being abused - Advice for practitioners (September 2016).
-Nothing written in this policy overrides the academy's duties under such legislation.

-The Local Academy Committee will oversee the policy, ensure its implementation and review its content on an annual basis.

-The Principal will report on safeguarding activity and progress within the academy to the LAC at least annually.
+- 12.1 Academy leaders will at all times adhere fully to the statutory guidance in place from the Department of Education issued under Section 175 of the Education Act (2002), the Education (Independent Academy Standards) Regulations (2014) and the Education (Non-Maintained Special Academies) (England) Regulations (2011), Keeping Children Safe in Education: Statutory Guidance for Academies and Colleges (September 2021) and the departmental advice What to Do if You are Worried a Child is Being Abused Advice for Practitioners (September 2016).
+Nothing written in this policy overrides the academy's duties under such legislation. - The LGB will oversee the policy, ensure its implementation and review its content on an annual basis. - 12.3 The Principal will report on safeguarding activity and progress within the academy to the LGB at least annually.